 What we’ll cover in this post 💡

-Building step 1: Validate your efforts
+Building Step 1: Validate your efforts

 You need to know who visits your site to be able to validate your audience and efforts.
 Plain and simple.

 Taking this a bit further, you should know which companies came through which campaigns or other marketing activities.
-This way you’d be able to validate channels, campaign messages, and more, having the full visibility to it.
+This way you’d be able to validate channels, campaign messages, and more, having full visibility to it.

 Today you can probably tell how many visitors you get, where they’re geographically coming from, and which devices they use.
 From different analytics tools, you’re able to parse together a Frankenstein’s monster-looking dataset, that might give you a little more insight into your website visitors and their behavior.

-In 99% of the cases you’re still missing out on most real-time data, especially when it comes to companies visiting your site and you being able to take easy actions based on the insights you’re gaining.
+In 99% of the cases, you’re still missing out on most real-time data, especially when it comes to companies visiting your site and you being able to take easy actions based on the insights you’re gaining.

-They key benefits of identifying companies from your site
+The key benefits of identifying companies from your site

 - Validating the traffic